Growing a SaaS startup is an all-consuming grind.

 Prior to PMF, your priority needs to be product development.

-You'll be operating on a lot of assumptions, and as you learn more about the market for your solution, you'll need the flexibility to reshape (and even pivot) your product appropriately.
+You'll be operating on a lot of assumptions, and as you learn more about the market for your SaaS solution, you'll need the flexibility to reshape (and even pivot) your product appropriately.

 Investments into sales, marketing and customer success should be used to test those assumptions, and experiment - not to actively scale-up your business.